jeffreycychiu/MDL-Cell-Tracker/README.md

 # MDL-Cell-Tracker
-Simple program to manuall track cell XY location in a series of images
+Program to manually track cell XY location in a series of images.

 ## Install
 - Download **Release** folder from this repository and run **MDL Cell Tracker.exe**